 There were a few hardened hikers that went with us and they were in the front hiking faster than everyone else.
 The slower hikers, including me, were in the back and there were about five of us.
 Johnny stayed behind with us even though he is a hardened hiker.
 At one point he told us to go down this trail right here.
 We continued down that trail and it was basically a dirt wall.
 It was so steep we had to sit on our butts and slide down (even trekking poles would not help it was that steep).
 When you looked to your right and looked down, you could see a ledge with a straight drop down about 100 feet.
-There were a few trees to block your fall if needed.
 So we all slid down to the bottom and there was a small creek and no hikers.
 We asked each other and Johnny, where is the rest of the group, did they just disappear?

 Johnny proceeded to hike past the creek and looped around and came back to tell us he did not see anyone.
-So I blew my whistle on my backpack.
-And blew a few more times.
-The rest of our group heard my whistles.
+So I blew my whistle on my backpack a few times.
+Fortunately the rest of our group of hardened hikers heard my whistles.
 It turns out they were behind us way up above on the ridge.
 Johnny then went up the dirt wall and caught up with the other hikers on the ridge and spoke to them a few minutes.
 It turns out Johnny took us down the wrong path.
 He came back down to us and said, I’m really sorry about this, but you guys have to come back up.

 At that point I said, what?
 I don’t speak English.
 I don’t know what that means to come back up.
 I asked him to hold my trekking poles for me and if he had a rope to throw down to me.
 I needed a rope to get back up that dirt hill, the same one we had to slide down.